OCA/social/mail_digest/README.rst

 NOTE: under the hood the digest notification logic excludes followers to be notified, since you really want to notify only mail.digest's partner.

+a message with subtype assigned *will NOT be sent* via digest if:

+  * global: `mail_digest_enabled_message_types` param disables the message type
+  * user: digest mode is OFF for the recipient
+  * user: recipient's user has disabled the subtype in her/his settings

 Global settings
 ---------------